30 Challenges For 30 Days (That Will Make You A Better Person)

 This will do so much good for you.
 Both for the physical space around you and the mental space in your head.

 Start with little things, that are just trash, like your actual trash from your kitchen, or old receipts and tissues in your pockets.

-Then, move on to things you know you have to go through, but couldn’t make yourself to.
+Then, move on to things you know you have to go through, but couldn't make yourself to.
 This includes items like old documents in your drawer and duplicate photos.
-Then, sort out clothes you haven’t worn for the last 5 years and probably never will.
-Of course, consider donating these to charity rather than throwing away, but this still counts as getting rid of them.
+Then, sort out clothes you haven't worn for the last 5 years and probably never will.
+Of course, consider donating these to charity rather than throwing them away, but this still counts as getting rid of them.